Vinaypatamsetti/Synchrony/README.md

 http://localhost:8080/getUserBasedOnName?userName=vinay&password=vinay@123

 Tried to integrate Imgur api but unable to do that even from postman only upload is working and dont know where the uploaded image is stored , get image is responding with 401 status even after providing token.

+Integrated Imgur Api using resttemplate and able to get the oauth token successfully and upload.